1NF1N18Y/smartloopfix/doc/smartloopai-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `smartloopai.conf` and it is located in the SmartLoopAI data directory, but both the smartloopai data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `halfy.conf` and it is located in the Halfy data directory, but both the halfy data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `smartloopai.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `halfy.conf` file can be used to include additional configuration files.

 ### Default configuration file locations

 Operating System | Data Directory | Example Path
 -- | -- | --
-Windows | `%APPDATA%\SmartLoopAI\` | `C:\Users\username\AppData\Roaming\SmartLoopAI\smartloopai.conf`
+Windows | `%APPDATA%\Halfy\` | `C:\Users\username\AppData\Roaming\Halfy\halfy.conf`
-Linux | `$HOME/.smartloopai/` | `/home/username/.smartloopai/smartloopai.conf`
+Linux | `$HOME/.halfy/` | `/home/username/.halfy/halfy.conf`
-macOS | `$HOME/Library/Application Support/SmartLoopAI/` | `/Users/username/Library/Application Support/SmartLoopAI/smartloopai.conf`
+macOS | `$HOME/Library/Application Support/Halfy/` | `/Users/username/Library/Application Support/Halfy/halfy.conf`

-You can find an example smartloopai.conf file in [share/examples/smartloopai.conf](../share/examples/smartloopai.conf).
+You can find an example halfy.conf file in [share/examples/halfy.conf](../share/examples/halfy.conf).